bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-with-android-studio.md

 - android
 - code-signing
 - files
-summary: You can specify the code signing configuration for your project in Android Studio.
+description: You can specify the code signing configuration for your project in Android Studio.
 You will need a keystore file, a key alias and a key password - have these ready before you start the procedure!
 redirect_from: []